Water Quality

 Assessing the types of invertebrates found indicates something about the health of the water body they have been found in.
 For example worms can tolerate high levels of pollutants but some mayflies don’t tolerate even low levels of pollution.
 They also help describe when pollution events occur because some populations take a while to recover if they have been harmed by pollution.

-The Trust is working with Frensham Fly Fishers who have a long-established routine of regular sampling, and a number of other groups along the river, combining findings and understanding how and where the river environment and water quality is being impacted.
+Linking our work with a number of other groups along the river such as angling clubs, kayak, rowing and SUP boarding clubs, we are combining findings and understanding how and where the river environment and water quality is being impacted.

 This supports the Riversearch Wardening scheme run by the Surrey Wildlife Trust, and our data are shared with Freshwater Watch, Water Rangers, and academic projects.

 Chemical and ecological RiverFly test results are shown on this page.
-The Trust with other groups is supporting a Community Lab to provide access to more complex tests, and bacterial sampling results for e.coli and total coliforms are shown here and can also be found on the Water Rangers pages
+The Trust established a Community Lab wiht Zero Guildford and Water Rangers to provide access to more complex tests, and bacterial sampling results for e.coli and total coliforms are shown here and can also be found on the Water Rangers pages

 Chemical Testing